muzzley/grunt-commons/README.md

 # Muzzley Grunt Commons

-This repository provides the common Grunt tasks used among several Muzzley projects.
+This repository provides the common Grunt tasks used in several Muzzley projects.

+It also serves as an example for other teams on how to create common and reusable Grunt tasks.
 Instead of constantly repeating the same boilerplate Grunt configuration, we can simply require this module and keep all projects' Grunt configuration up-to-date and equal.

 ## Installation

-In order to use this module, you should first add grunt to your `devDependencies` like so:
+In order to use this module, you should first add `grunt` and this very module to your `devDependencies` like so:

     npm install grunt --save-dev

-Then, install the actual `muzzley-grunt-commons` package by referencing its Git repo like in this example:

     npm install git+https://github.com/muzzley/grunt-commons.git#master --save-dev

 ## Setup